MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

    If the management PC has a GUI, you will get a login prompt, in which you provide the credentials to access the cluster nodes.
 If the management PC doesn't have a GUI, use the parameter `-credentials <credentials to log in to cluster nodes>` in the `Register-AzStackHCI` cmdlet.

    This syntax registers the cluster (of which **Server1** is a member) as the current user, and automatically Arc-enables the nodes by default.
 The command also places the HCI cluster resource as the `<on-prem cluster name>` Azure resource and all the Arc-for-Server resources as `<server name>` in the `<on-prem cluster name>-rg` resource group, in the specified region, subscription, and tenant with the default cloud environment (AzureCloud).
 You can use the optional `-ResourceGroupName` and `-ArcServerResourceGroupName` parameters to this cmdlet.

-For Powershell module version 1.4.1 or earlier, you can't use a pre-created resource group for ARCServerResourceGroupName parameter.
+   > [!NOTE]

-   If you have a separate resource group for Arc-for-Server resources, we recommend using a resource group having Arc-for-Server resources related only to Azure Stack HCI.
+   > If you have a separate resource group for Arc-for-Server resources, we recommend using a resource group having Arc-for-Server resources related only to Azure Stack HCI.
 The Azure Stack HCI resource provider has permissions to manage any other Arc-for-Server resources in the ArcForServer resource group.

+   For Powershell module version 1.4.1 or earlier, you can't use a pre-created resource group for the `ARCServerResourceGroupName` parameter.

    > [!NOTE]
    > If you are registering Azure Stack HCI in Azure China, run the `Register-AzStackHCI` cmdlet with these additional parameters: `-EnvironmentName "AzureChinaCloud" -Region "ChinaEast2"`.